-David Cooperrider, PhD, Fairmount Minerals Professor of Social Entrepreneurship, invented the change management method known as appreciative inquiry (AI) when he was still a doctoral student at Weatherhead in the 1980s.
+David Cooperrider, PhD, Fairmount Santrol - David L. Cooperrider Professor of Appreciative Inquiry, invented the change management method known as appreciative inquiry (AI) when he was still a doctoral student at Weatherhead in the 1980s.
 What sets AI apart from other organizational development techniques is its focus on the positive--on what’s working in an organization, rather than what’s not working.
 The method has proponents worldwide, including Kofi Annan and the Dalai Lama.

 Five years ago, Tom Gallagher, CEO of the trade organization Dairy Management Inc., asked Cooperrider to facilitate an appreciative inquiry summit for the entire U.S. dairy industry to kickstart its sustainability efforts.
 In 2013, Cooperrider facilitated the second annual U.S. Dairy Sustainability Awards celebrating how far the industry has come.
 We caught up with him to learn more about the project and how the practice of AI is evolving.

 W: Why did the major players in the dairy industry decide to make sustainability the focus of their AI summit?

 DC: The dairy industry has quite a big footprint in terms of carbon, methane and toxins in waters.
 So dairy, which has a history of concern for the earth, is an industry with a big negative footprint in a lot of ways on a lot of earth systems: water, carbon, transport.
 So Tom Gallagher’s feeling was that the whole industry needed to come together to take a leadership role and exceed expectations, exceed EPA requirements.

 W: How did Gallagher decide that an AI summit was the best way to start that process?